junzis/wrap/README.md

-# Operational Flight Envelope
+# WRAP - An open model for operational aircraft performance and flight envelope
-As part of Open Aircraft Performance model, the OFE database provides operational and limitation values of aircraft performance parameters.
+As part of an open aircraft performance modeling project, the WRAP database provides operational and limitation values of aircraft performance parameters.
 Common aircraft types are included.

 ADS-B data are use for model construction.
 Each parameters are constructed based on at least 5000 flight of same aircraft type.
 Detailed methods and model description can be found in **paper.pdf**